MakoShar/Life-leveling/README.md

 Notes
 - Data is stored locally in your browser.
 Clearing site data will reset progress.
 - This is intentionally lightweight and dependency-free.
-If you'd like syncing (Google Drive, Git, or remote DB), I can add that.

-Next steps (optional ideas)
+Future Scope for now
 - Add login and cloud sync
 - Add streaks, daily quest scheduling, and reminders
 - Export/import progress